 - Length of credit history, 15%: How long have you had these accounts open?

-- Types of credit used, 10%: Do you have a good mix of revolving and installment credit?
+- Types of credit used, 10%: Do you have a good mix of revolving credit and installment loans?

-If you’re going to build your credit history, you have to do all the right things on all of those fronts.
-For example, keeping a low balance on a credit card isn’t going to help your credit score if you have delinquent accounts elsewhere.
+If you’re going to build your credit history the right way, you should ensure that you’re doing the right things in each of these categories.
+For example, keeping a low balance on a credit card isn’t going to help you build a positive credit history if you’re delinquent on other accounts.

-Now that you’re more familiar with the math involved, here are the 5 steps you can take to help get the numbers moving in the right direction.
+Now that you’re more familiar with the math involved, here are five things you can do that may help you build a positive credit history.

 Step 1: Check Your Credit Report for Errors